 - To learn more

-Types of private health plans
+Types of private health plans available

 There are many types of health insurance and health service plans.
 Here are very brief descriptions of those that used are most often: